GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/custom-control-roles/index.md

 is to check that content yourself using a screen reader.
 Using a screen reader first hand will give you a clear understanding of how your content is labeled, and if there are any obstructions to screen reader navigation.
-If you’re unfamiliar with how semantic markup gets interpreted by assistive technology, see the [Introduction to Semantics](https://developers.google.com/web/fundamentals/accessibility/semantics-builtin/) for a refresher.
+If you're unfamiliar with how semantic markup gets interpreted by assistive technology, see the [Introduction to Semantics](https://developers.google.com/web/fundamentals/accessibility/semantics-builtin/) for a refresher.

 See also [How to Do an Accessibility Review](https://developers.google.com/web/fundamentals/accessibility/how-to-review#try_it_with_a_screen_reader).